khowaja17/khowaja17.github.io/_primer/dynamics/coordinate-systems.md

 Theoretically there are an infinite set of coordinate systems and furthermore infinite number of ways to parameterize a vector in orthogonal coordinate axis components.
 Furthermore, there is no incorrect choice of coordinate system just one that makes it easier to study the system.

-Vectors are written in terms of a coordinate system and abide by the following rules:
-$$
-\begin{enumerate}
-  \item The components of vectors expressed in two different reference frames cannot be added.
-  \item The transformation of coordinates from one frame to another is done using the direction cosine matrix (DCM)
-\end{enumerate}
-$$

 Notation:

 <figure class="tikz-figure center">